axonivy-market/process-analyser/process-analyser-product/README.md

    ![Widget view](images/widget-view.png)

-> **Note:** The widget mode provides a focused subset of the full Process Analyser functionality, optimized for dashboard integration and quick insights.
+> **Note:** The widget mode provides a focused subset of the full Process Analyzer functionality, optimized for dashboard integration and quick insights.